-For reference, the TDC maximum gradients for car parking surfaces and floors are 1:6 transversely and vehicle access shall be generally formed to a lesser grade than 1 access system using the existing access off Barnard St as an entry with an exit way to Woolcombe Street in the south.
+For reference, the TDC maximum gradients for car parking surfaces and floors are 1:6 transversely and vehicle access shall be generally formed to a lesser grade than 1 in 5.

 Stakeholders who use the theatre have commented that the slope of the access getting out of the existing dock has been the biggest problem.
 Bearing that in mind, this first option would need the input of a traffic engineer to assess its viability.